FFengIll/promptly/README.md

 # features

-- build a prompt
+- build a prompt.
-- run a prompt (with available model service)
+- run a prompt (with available model service).
-- using arguments for prompt
+- using arguments for prompt.
-- commit prompt into history to save snapshot
+- commit prompt into commit repository to save a snapshot.
-- testing a prompt (with loop and cases)
+- testing a prompt (with loop or cases).